 Those first discoveries started a literal gold rush of grave robbing wannabes, and like every other gold rush in history, the losers who found no gold outnumbered the winners, a hundred to one.
 A big difference in this case: even the losers got a consolation prize.
 There was so much ancient pottery in the Tumaco area that it literally washed up out of the ground after every big rain.
 With so many men out there looking for gold, it was impossible NOT to find Tumacan ceramics.
 Strange figurines and fragmented sculptures, every bit as well made as the gold artifacts that had created such a stir, and unlike anything that had been found before, anywhere else in Colombia.

 The better-known ancient cultures of the Colombian highlands–the San Agustin, the Calima, and the Quimbaya, to name just a few–incorporated similar animistic styles into their art, but that was later on, and it’s apparent that they were influenced by a renaissance of sorts that can be traced to Colombia’s Pacific coast.
 Something happened in Tumaco, around about 900 B.C., something that had a profound and lasting effect on the people who had been living there.
-According to the popular consensus, men from the Yucatan came south from Central America, following the shore in seaworthy canoes, and they brought with them seed corn, fine textiles, and the fearsome cult of the jaguar, the most powerful animal in the jungle.
+According to the popular consensus, men from Central America traveled south, following the shore in seaworthy canoes, and they brought with them seed corn, fine textiles, and the fearsome cult of the jaguar, the most powerful animal in the jungle.

 Along with Ek Bal, the great cat came a whole retinue of mythical creatures with fangs and long, curling tongues, and it was most probably the men from Mexico who taught the Tumacans the art of fashioning figurines from the local clay, figurines and masks meant to honor the snarling beasts in their new pantheon:

 Many scholars believe that the Mesoamerican influence on Tumaco culture was much too strong to be explained by casual contact with traders.
-Rather, there must have been colonists, fully developed communities of laborers, craftsmen and teachers who emigrated from the Yucatan and settled along that coast, spreading their influence across multiple generations, throughout the northwestern sector of the continent.
-The introduction of maize agriculture by these emigrants revolutionized the social structure of every culture touched by it.
+Rather, there must have been colonists, fully developed communities of laborers, craftsmen and teachers who emigrated from Central America and settled along that coast, spreading their influence across multiple generations, throughout the northwestern sector of the continent.
+Maize is known to have existed on the South American continent prior to this time, but it was the emphasis on maize agriculture by these emigrants that revolutionized the social structure of every culture touched by it.
 The surplus from the harvest could be dried and stored, and was far less subject to rot than their other crops.
-A consistent, reliable food supply enabled technical and social innovation, and the men from Mexico provided guidance; the jaguar’s influence was felt everywhere there was corn.
+A consistent, reliable food supply enabled technical and social innovation, and the men from Central America provided guidance; the jaguar’s influence was felt everywhere there was corn.

 Tumacan craftsmen excelled at the manufacture of ceramic figurines, and over time, they created representations in clay of all the creatures in their world.
 Many of them were real animals that could be seen, and hunted, while others existed only in the visions of their shamans.
 Creatures from the world of dreams were half animal, half human.
 There were monkeys and otters, as well as kinkajous, sized smaller than the others, just as they would be in real life.
 Iguanas and crocodiles stand on two legs, and they have human arms and hands, along with expressive faces.
 Most of the animals have extended tongues, and sharp teeth bared in a snarling grimace.